REV Ocean: Design and construction

 The hull was built and equipped with the diesel-electric propulsion system in Tulcea, Romania, and initially launched on 24 August 2019.
-She was then towed to Brattvåg, Norway, where she is currently fitted out with more technology.
-Final interior outfit is planned to happen at Lloyd Werft, Bremerhaven, Germany.
+She was then towed to Brattvåg, Norway to be fitted out with more technology.
+However, the ship was moved to Fosen Yard near Trondheim and fitted with a 12 metre midsection for a final length of 195 m.

+Final interior and exterior outfit is planned to happen at Vlissingen-Oost, Vlissingen, The Netherlands.

 Owner and operation

 REV Ocean is the flagship of Norwegian billionaire businessman Kjell Inge Røkke's REV Ocean initiative.
 In an interview with the Norwegian newspaper Aftenposten (published 1 May 2017) Røkke said he planned to give away most of his fortune.
 As a further step in this plan he joined the Giving Pledge in 2017, and founded the REV Ocean initiative.

 Led by former WWF Norway CEO Nina Jensen, REV Ocean is working to improve understanding of the ocean and foster concrete solutions through three initiatives: the world's largest research and expedition vessel (REV), the World Ocean Headquarters and an open, global data platform.

-She is purpose built for scientific charter and environmental research missions.
+She is purpose-built for scientific charter and environmental research missions.

 Her TIER III hybrid propulsion allows a full-electric mode at eleven knots when the yacht collects samples.
 Her total operating range is 21,000 nautical miles.